JonPSmith/Net.DistributedFileStoreCache/README.md

 |          AddKey |          10000 | 7,898.67 us | 172.10 us | 507.46 us |
 |     AddKeyAsync |          10000 | 8,922.15 us | 178.30 us | 307.57 us |

+NOTE: I tried a write of a SQL Server database containing 200 entries with Dapper and a single INSERT took about 1,000 us. but but the real time would be longer because the SQL needs to see if a entry with the given key already exists, in which case it would need to update the value of the existing entry.